 Placed on List 2010

-Project Area (GIS Acres) 10,075
+Project Area (GIS Acres) 10,069

 Acres Acquired (GIS) 0

 at a Cost of \$0

-Acres Remaining (GIS) 10,075
+Acres Remaining (GIS) 10,069

-with Estimated (Tax Assessed) Value of \$14,080,729
+Estimated (Tax Assessed) Value of

 State Forest, and the main tract of the Forest.
-The Wolfe Creek Forest tract, according to the Florida Master Site File, holds 12 archaeological sites, two of which are historic and ten of which are prehistoric, one of which is Wolfe Creek Mill.
+The Wolfe Creek Forest tract, according to the Florida Master Site File, holds 12 archaeological sites, two of which are historic.
+Ten of these are prehistoric, and one of those is Wolfe Creek Mill.

 The project has potential for a variety of forest related recreational activities including activities such as canoeing, bird watching, hunting, hiking, horseback riding, biking, environmental education, nature study and photography.
-Once the project area is acquired and assigned to the FFS, public access will be immediately provided for low intensity outdoor resource based recreation activities such as hiking, hunting, and f shing.
+Once the project area is acquired and assigned to the FFS, public access will be immediately provided for low intensity outdoor resource based recreation activities such as hiking, hunting, and fishing.

-On June 11, 2010, the Acquisition and Restoration Council (ARC) added the Wolfe Creek Forest project to the Florida Forever priority list in the Climate Change Lands category.
+On June 11, 2010, the Acquisition and Restoration Council (ARC) added the Wolfe Creek Forest project to the Florida Forever priority list in the Critical Natural Lands category.